Semi-Cosimplicial Hilbert Spaces with Isometric Coface Operators: Normal SCHs and tame representations of the infinite symmetric group

 where $A_\chi = [n]\setminus \{i_1,i_2,\ldots,i_k\}$, $k:=n-m$, and $\sigma_p^{[l]} := \sigma_{p+1} \ldots \sigma_l \text{ for all } 0\le p \le l $ (with $\sigma_l^{[l]}$ to be interpreted as identity).
 We can now recover the labeled subspaces by $L_{\underline{\chi}} = \CH_m$ and

 But the orthogonality of labeled subspaces follows from Theorem \ref{thm:label}.
 This concludes our proof of Lieberman's theorem.
-We see that the labeled subspaces form a kind of system of imprimitivity associated to an induced representation of the (not locally compact) group $\mathbb{S}_\infty$ (see \cite{Ma78} for the classical version of this for locally compact groups).
+We see that the labeled subspaces form a kind of system of imprimitivity associated to an induced representation of the (not locally compact) group $\mathbb{S}_\infty$ (see for example \cite{Ma78} for the classical version of systems of imprimitivity for locally compact groups).

 Reflecting on these arguments it is possible to come to the conclusion that the theory of normal SCHs is just another way of looking at the theory of tame representations of $\mathbb{S}_\infty$.
 And in fact it is a relatively elementary way of approaching these.
 But it is important to remind us that normal SCHs are also produced as canonical SCHs by representations of the infinite braid group $\mathbb{B}_\infty$ which have an analogous continuity property.
 A lot less is known about these representations and the situation is in fact much more complicated (compare Lemma \ref{lem:sigma} from which only parts are still valid for $\mathbb{B}_\infty$).
 Still we may hope that the toolkit of SCHs can lead to some progress here as well.
 We don't go further into it in this paper, these questions are currently under investigation.